 I try not to subject myself to the advertising in the dominant culture’s media, which emphasizes the profitable commodity of the vigor and physical beauty of youth (or at least the appearance of it), disregarding the value of maturing physically, experientially, and psychospiritually.
 It is distressing to know so many of mainstream society’s elderly (due to financial and family factors) are condemned to the undesirable and sometimes hidden margins of society, living in situations that are not nourishing, empowering, or health-promoting.

-I am blessed to live and thrive in the culture of a spiritually-based intentional community I co-founded more than thirty years ago.
+I am blessed to live and thrive in the culture of a spiritually-based intentional community I co-founded more than thirty-five years ago.
 I feel valued and vigorous.
 It does not matter if I look my age or am considered “older” because I feel respected and loved by my very large, extended family of community members, and I think that most of those who are older in the community would concur with me.

 From the very beginning of the formation of GCCA, the emphasis for joining had nothing to do with chronological age but with a sense of spiritual calling or mission that inspired an individual to consider becoming part of this particular enterprise of community building and living within divine pattern.
 In those beginning days, two of our more stable and permanent members were in their late 50s when they joined, but we had many in their early 20s as well as in their middle ages.

 What we discovered is that the “staying power” had more to do with an individual feeling that he or she had a purposeful place in the community, feeling valued as a unique person, and willing to experience the rigorous discipline of community building and soul building.
-Understandably, more of those in their middle and elder years “stayed” for the long run of creating and maintaining a religious order of missionaries, thus providing a more stable foundation for those younger to join a few years later.
+Understandably, more of those in their middle and elder years “stayed” for the long run of creating and maintaining a religious order of human-rights advocates, thus providing a more stable foundation for those younger to join a few years later.
 At times, youth—in its impetuousness and wanderlust—has enticed those chronologically younger to leave our community before really rooting themselves in the solid foundation of life within the circles of a village and extended religious family, in contrast to those with more years under their belts, who seem to ride the waves of life’s ups and downs with more balance and “staying power”.

-Snapshots of Elders
+Snapshots of Human-Rights Elders

 In relation to the chronological age of being an elder, there have been many in our community who I have admired over the years.
 Olga emigrated from Germany at age 82 to join GCCA.
 She had lived her whole life as a single person, traveling around the world, working in a profession until retirement, and pursuing personal spiritual expansion.
 She lived with us for ten years before passing on in our community hospice.

 Up to the last couple of months of her life Olga insisted on having “jobs” to do.
-When asked how she could make such a drastic change in her life at the age of 82—leaving her native country where she lived an independent and very quiet life to be in a communal situation in another country—Olga stated she was not done living yet and she couldn’t really “live” in the culture she was in and desired the spiritual life of a religious order.
-So, after approximately a year of correspondence with GCCA, she moved to become a part of this community, attending two weekly evening classes of spiritual studies in The University of Ascension Science and the Physics of Rebellion (UASPR), daily prayer and meditation with those in her community home, and working approximately four hours a day in various functions, including being a translator.
+When asked how she could make such a drastic change in her life at the age of 82—leaving her native country (where she lived an independent and very quiet life) to be in a communal situation in another country—Olga stated she was not done living yet and she couldn’t really “live” in the culture she was in and desired the spiritual life of a religious order.
+So, after approximately a year of correspondence with GCCA, she moved to become a part of this community, attending two weekly evening classes of spiritual studies in The University of Ascension Science and The Physics of Rebellion (UASPR), daily prayer and meditation with those in her community home, and working approximately four hours a day in various functions, including being a translator.

 I think of others who joined GCCA in their “twilight” years—people who had retired from their life-long jobs (single as well as couples) and who indicated they did not want to be “put out to pasture” or live a marginal life with mainly other older people, separated from other age groups and trans-generational activities.
 Each one of these souls did not think they were done growing psychospiritually and wanted to continue expanding intellectually and spiritually, as well as learning new skills in their service to humankind.